-You may have arrived here due to perceived poor performance in general or a warning from the Senzing product that your Database is performing slowly.
-The Senzing product checkDBPerf() function tests how many auto-commit inserts can be performed on your Database within a few seconds.
-The faster this completes, the better you are likely able to scale your system.
+You may have arrived here due to perceived poor performance in general or a warning from Senzing your entity repository database is performing slowly; for example from G2Loader upon startup.
+The Senzing checkDBPerf() function tests how many auto-commit inserts can be performed on the Senzing entity repository within a few seconds.
+The faster this completes, the higher scalability you can expect from you system.
 This isn't the only performance area impacting Senzing but is the #1 outside of data mapping.

-Database performance with Senzing focuses highly on latency.
+Database performance with Senzing is highly related to latency.
 Issues with performance, in order, tend to focus around:

 - Lack of database tuning for an auto-commit OLTP workload